Wake-Tech-Programming-Club/git-tutorial/git_workflow_scenarios/amending-a-commit.md

 a5da0d modified botfile
 b0ca8f added single word to botfile
 ```
-The second way is to amend the a5da0d commit, add this new word and  push it to Github as one commit.
+The second way is to amend the a5da0d commit, add this new word and  push it to GitHub as one commit.
 The second sounds better since it is just a minor change.

 To achieve this, we would do the following: